How to Sell More Tickets by Diving into Your Audience Data

-Of course, each art venue is different, and they need to ask those data driven questions that are relevant to their own experiences and goals.
-For example, some museums need to know how to increase foot traffic, or revenue.
+Of course, each art venue is different, and they need to ask those data-driven questions that are relevant to their own experiences and goals.
+For example, some museums need to know how to increase foot traffic or revenue.
 Others, like the Holocaust Memorial Museum in Washington DC, used data to develop an algorithm to predict future state-sponsored violence.

 In the dance world, asking the right questions about the audiences of well-known recitals, such as “The Nutcracker,” has led to outreach that has gotten surprising answers and positive results.
-After learning that “Nutcracker” audiences were more open to abstract work than previously thought, they were added to email lists of for a more experimental performance, “To China With Love.”
+After learning that “Nutcracker” audiences were more open to abstract work than previously thought, they were added to email lists for a more experimental performance, “To China With Love.”
 This, according to The Wallace Foundation, “led to a doubling of daily sales from about $1,500 to $3,000.”

 The questions always depend on the goal, but one question that seems to be on everyone’s mind is, “What can we do to attract younger audiences?”

 Focusing on appealing to young adults, many museums are bringing in newer generations by metamorphosing into smart museums.
-As Kwasi Hope Agyeman, the CEO and founder of TravelSee, explains, a smart museums is “data-driven, develops new audiences and works every single day to be publicly relevant...Part museum exhibition and part immersive environment, the smart museum lays the foundation for audiences to seek and create Instagram moments.”
+As Kwasi Hope Agyeman, the CEO and founder of TravelSee, explains, a smart museum is “data-driven, develops new audiences and works every single day to be publicly relevant...Part museum exhibition and part immersive environment, the smart museum lays the foundation for audiences to seek and create Instagram moments.”

 In the world of live theater, TodayTix, a third-party ticket seller is using data to create “exclusive connections with the artists they admire.”
-They are creating not only an added experiential value, but also opportunities to post them to the online world.
+They are creating not only an added experiential value but also opportunities to post them to the online world.
 With their mission clearly aligned to this social media experience, they want to promote “an experience you’ll be talking about long after you post on your timeline.”

 Despite their reputation of burying their noses in a screen, Millennials don’t want to just stare at a picture on a wall, or just sit quietly and watch a performance.
-They want an immersive, interactive experience that they can share with their friends—both in person and online.
-These socially driven experiences present opportunities for art venues to broaden their audience, and do what all culture venues espouse to do: spreading art, culture, and wonder to the world.
+They want an immersive, interactive experience that they can share with their friends—both in-person and online.
+These socially-driven experiences present opportunities for art venues to broaden their audience, and do what all culture venues espouse to do: spreading art, culture, and wonder to the world.